Efficient Quantum Algorithms for Nonlinear Stochastic Dynamical Systems: Chang-Cooper Scheme Based Quantum Algorithm

-We present the query and gate complexity of the algorithm for solving~\cref{eq: qlsa_lin_sys} in~\Cref{thm: complexity}.
+We present the query and gate complexity of the algorithm for solving~(\ref{eq: qlsa_lin_sys}) in~\Cref{thm: complexity}.
 The proof for this theorem relies on~\Cref{lem: SDD} and~\Cref{cor: Ainv}.
-Note that the complexity results are stated in terms of number of accesses to oracles, following an analogous process to~\Cref{thm:qlsa}.
+The complexity results are stated in terms of number of accesses to oracles, analogous to~\Cref{thm:qlsa}.